-For children in care and in the youth justice system, we have an added legislative mandate to monitor the United Nations Convention on the Rights of the Child elements to greater depth.
-We use all our monitoring to identify areas of concern, provide advice to agencies, and advocate for better outcomes for all children.
+For children in the care and protection and youth justice systems, we have an added legislative mandate to monitor to greater depth New Zealand's compliance with the Oranga Tamariki Act 1989, the United Nations Convention on the Rights of the Child, and the Optional Protocol to the United Nations Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+This monitoring enables us to identify areas of concern, to provide advice to Oranga Tamariki and contracted agencies, and to advocate for better outcomes for all children.